 The endowment can be augmented by donations, gifts or bequests.
 These donations, gifts or bequests are, by definition, purely voluntary.
 Nevertheless, the Alliance has decided to create three categories of partners as a function of the amount of aid contributed by a partner.
-This aid can be defined in terms of both monetary contribution and human-effort, or a combination of both.
+This aid is defined in terms of a combination of monetary contribution and human-effort.
 The partner categories are:

 - Strategic Partners

 In the event that a partner wishes to contribute to the Alliance, in the form of a combination of a monetary contribution and an agreed amount of human-effort, the board of Directors will decide to accept or refuse the contribution and estimate its value to the Alliance, and if needed, with the assistance of a chartered accountant or other qualified person.

 Each contribution, be it a donation, gift or bequest, will be the subject of a specific agreement between the partner and the Alliance.